kemitix/gitzen/README.md

 - `gz push` - Push changes to GitHub, create and update PRs
 - `gz merge` - Merge any ready PRs and update/rebase depdendant PRs

+## Status

+Fetch details of the user's pull requests from github.
+Display the status of each pull request.
+If there are no PRs display "Stack is empty - no PRs found".
+Doesn't make any remote changes.
+Doesn't make any local changes.